-The practice's information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.

-The dentist described to us the methods they used to help patients understand treatment options discussed.
-These included for example photographs, models, videos, radiograph images to the patient/relative to help them better understand the diagnosis and treatment.
+The dentists described to us the methods they used to help patients understand treatment options discussed.
+These included for example, photographs, models and X-ray to help them understand the diagnosis and treatment.

-Are services responsive to people's needs? (for example, to feedback?)
+Are services responsive to people's needs?

+(for example, to feedback?)